String Trimmer (Strimmer) Won't Work - 2-Stroke Engine and Carburetor Troubleshooting

 Two stroke engines on trimmers and also four stroke engines on lawn mowers, generators and other small equipment are fitted with a device called a carburetor (often shortened to carb in North America or carby in Australia).
 Engines in older cars and other gas powered vehicles also had a carburetor before the introduction of fuel injection in the 80s and 90s.

 The function of the carburetor is to mix a mist of gasoline and air together to form an explosive mixture which is burned in the cylinder of the engine.
 Air is drawn by suction from the engine through a tube in the carburetor.
 This tube, about 1/2 to 3/4 inch in diameter on a small engine, has a narrowed section called the venturi.
 As air flows through the venturi, it increases in speed, and pressure drops below atmospheric.
 The drop in pressure causes fuel to be drawn through a jet into the air flowing through the venturi.
 This jet works exactly like the spray nozzle on a garden hose and a mist or spray of gas is created, which mixes with the airflow.
 (Paint spray guns used off a compressor work on the same principle).
-The mixture flows out of the carburetor and into the engine through the intake manifold, eventually ending up in the cylinder where it is burnt.
+The mixture flows out of the carburetor and into the crankcase through the intake manifold.
+Finally it is transferred to the cylinder where it is burnt to produce power.

 Two-Stroke (Two-Cycle or 2T) Engines